Learn the differences between unlisted/private, published, not published and draft flipbooks.

 If you want to use this option, please make sure that before you hit the Publish button, you select Unlisted as your Visibility option.

-You won’t be able to change your flipbook from "Public"? to "Unlisted"? after the flipbook is public.
-That’s why make sure you take a moment to check the final unpublished version out before pressing the Publish button.
+Warning: You won’t be able to change your flipbook from "Public" to "Unlisted" after the flipbook is public.
+That’s why you should make sure you take a moment to check the final unpublished version before pressing the Publish button.

-However, in Flipsnack, you can find lots of other visibility options, and you're encouraged to check them out.
+However, in Flipsnack, you can find many other visibility options, and you're encouraged to check them out.

 2. Published